Emmett Tyrrell: Forced sale

 In 2000, government investigations of The American Spectator caused Tyrrell to sell the magazine to venture capitalist George Gilder.
 In 2003, Gilder, having a series of financial and legal setbacks, resold the magazine back to Tyrrell and the American Alternative Foundation, the organization under which the magazine was originally started, for a dollar.
 The magazine was initially called The Alternative.
 The name of the owner was changed to the American Spectator Foundation.
 The magazine then moved operations back to the Washington, DC, area.
 Later that year, former book publisher Alfred S. Regnery became the magazine's publisher.
 By 2004, circulation hovered at around 50,000.

-Media appearances
+1984 media appearance

-A noted political commentator, Tyrrell appeared on a 1984 episode of Firing Line (TV program) with William F. Buckley Jr., in which he debated with Christopher Hitchens the merits of the Feminist Movement.
-Tyrell declared the movement to be "a terrible failure," later mocking the notion of a woman's "career" and reaffirming his opinion that feminists are misanthropes.
+A noted political commentator, Tyrrell appeared on a 1984 episode of Firing Line with William F. Buckley Jr., in which he debated with Christopher Hitchens the premise that the liberal movement was a failure, as asserted in Tyrrell's book The Liberal Crack-up.